Ready to explore Islet Lake? Here's everything you need to know before you go!

 The Lake and Surrounding Area

-Islet Lake itself serves as the perfect destination for your hiking efforts.
+Islet Lake itself serves as the perfect reward for your hiking efforts.
 The lake's clear waters reflect the surrounding mountain peaks, creating the kind of mirror-like scenes that make the Canadian Rockies famous.
-Pine trees frame the shoreline, while wildflowers add splashes of color during the warmer months, creating natural picnic spots where you can rest and take in the tranquil atmosphere.
+Pine trees frame the shoreline, while wildflowers add splashes of color during the warmer months, creating natural spots where you can rest and take in the tranquil atmosphere.

 Wildlife and Natural Features